 The command was regarding an issue related to the Service broker queue “ConfigMgrRCMQueue”.

-One old secondary server site entry is not removed from DB and those old entries are causing issues with DB replication.
+One old secondary server site entry is not removed from DB, and those old entries are causing issues with DB replication.
 Also, ConfigMgrRCMQueue is getting disabled again and again.

 SCCM SQL Service Broker ConfigMgrRCMQueue

-The secondary site attached to SCCM / ConfigMgr 2012 hierarchy was removed/deleted but the entries from the SCCM 2012 console were not getting removed.
+The secondary site attached to SCCM / ConfigMgr 2012 hierarchy was removed/deleted, but the entries from the SCCM 2012 console were not getting removed.
 Other secondary server replication links are getting impacted.
 Always use recommended way “Preinst /delsite” to remove (secondary) sites from SCCM 2012 database.

 The /DELSITE option does not uninstall the site on the computer specified by the ChildSiteCodeToRemove parameter.
 This option only removes the site information from the Configuration Manager site database.

 Directly editing SCCM 2012 DB is not supported by Microsoft.
 Contact CSS to perform this action for you.
-Following are few steps you can perform to test and resolve the issue in your lab environments.
+Following are a few steps you can perform to test and resolve the issue in your lab environments.